phao/pong/README.md

   * `gcc -Wall -Wextra -std=c99 -pedantic -g main.c -lm -lSDL2`

-This mode should only complain of the unused parameters in main, which seem to be required by SDL2, for some reason I still don't know.

 There is a video I recorded of me playing, and loosing, the game =D => http://youtu.be/W5hXXdwJsQU